Md Rafiqul Islam

 School of Eng & Tech

 Dr. Rafiqul Islam is a postdoctoral researcher at UNSW@ADFA, specialising in robotics and autonomous systems.
-He earned his PhD in Robotics/Mechatronics at the University of South Australia in 2022, where he developed deep expertise in addressing advanced robotics challenges.
+He earned his PhD in Robotics/Mechatronics from the University of South Australia, where he developed deep expertise in addressing advanced robotics challenges.
 His pioneering research encompasses motion planning and control, Simultaneous Localisation and Mapping (SLAM), and sensor fusion, leveraging cutting-edge technologies in control engineering, computer vision, and artificial intelligence to enhance autonomous robot navigation.
 Currently, Dr. Rafiqul 's work is at the forefront of innovative research on the strategic coordination of autonomous robots, significantly advancing the capabilities of these systems.

 Prior to his doctoral studies, Dr. Rafiqul was employed as an Assistant Engineer at Impulse Engineering and Power Ltd. in Bangladesh, where he honed his practical engineering skills.
-He completed his undergraduate studies in Electrical and Electronic Engineering from Eastern University in 2016, graduating with a Magna Cum Laude award.
+He completed his undergraduate studies in Electrical and Electronic Engineering from Eastern University, graduating with a Magna Cum Laude award.

 Dr. Rafiqul 's academic and professional journey reflects a deep commitment to advancing the field of robotics through innovative research and practical applications, aiming to enhance the functionality and efficiency of autonomous systems.